Validations

 I hope this is will serve as a kick-off for a stronger proposal for a validations framework which could possibly include CCK validations.

 WARNING: this module is not ready for production use.
-This is here now to receive feedback, but be warned many features will be changed before it reaches version 1.0
+This is here now to receive feedback, but be warned many features might be changed before it reaches version 1.0